dkedar7/fast_dash/README.md

 ## Community

 Fast Dash is built on open-source.
-You are encouraged to share your own projects, which will be highlighted on a common community gallery that's upcoming.
-Join us on [Discord](https://discord.gg/B8nPVfPZ6a).
+You are encouraged to share your own projects, which will be highlighted on a common community gallery (coming up).

 ## Credits

-Fast Dash is inspired from [gradio](https://github.com/gradio-app/gradio) and built using [Plotly Dash](https://github.com/plotly/dash).
+Fast Dash is built using [Plotly Dash](https://github.com/plotly/dash).
 Dash's Flask-based backend enables Fast Dash apps to scale easily and makes them highly compatibility with other integration services.
-Many documentation ideas and concepts are borrowed from [FastAPI's docs](https://fastapi.tiangolo.com/) project template.
+This project is partially inspired from [gradio](https://github.com/gradio-app/gradio).

 The project template was created with [Cookiecutter](https://github.com/audreyr/cookiecutter) and [zillionare/cookiecutter-pypackage](https://github.com/zillionare/cookiecutter-pypackage).